 Students will love the convenient location and the modern facilities of Bangalay.
 All residents here can easily access the on campus cafes, retail outlets such as the new supermarket IGA, the UOW sporting complex URAC and the beautiful university grounds.
 Not to mention how easy it is to attend lectures when you are living on campus.
 Families with children will enjoy the family friendly facilities, the proximity to the local childcare KidsUni and the facilities at the adjacent Botanical Gardens.

 Bangalay has been designed for post graduate students, mature age students (over 21) and students who are studying at UOW with their families.
-The units will be a mix of single bed studios, double bed studios, two bed and three bed family units.
+The units are a mix of single bed studios, double bed studios, two bed and three bed family units.
 For the two and three bedroom family units, preference will be given to families with children, with a maximum of two children per room.
 For additional children, residents are required to seek prior permission.
 Please see the About Your Bangalay Room page for more information about how rooms and units are allocated at Bangalay.

-In addition to the great facilities, students living in this community will benefit from the highly supportive wellbeing, social and cultural programs that are offered to all students living in residences.
+In addition to the great facilities, students living in this community benefit from the highly supportive wellbeing, social and cultural programs that are offered to all students living in residences.

 About The Name - Bangalay